alireza787b/PixEagle/Follow_Mode_Xplane_Guide.md

 ## Additional Tips
 - **Performance Monitoring**: Keep an eye on the system for the resource-intensive nature of video processing and network communication.
-- **Security Measures**: Secure your network configurations to prevent unauthorized access.

 ## Conclusion
 This setup enables realistic flight dynamics simulation in X-Plane, which can be manipulated and monitored via SITL and MAVLink, along with video stream processing using OpenCV for computer vision tasks.

 ---

-*Document last updated: 7 June 2024*
+*Document last updated: 13 July 2024*